This article applies to:

 - Optional: To search PDF content, install Acrobat Reader on the server, which includes an iFilter that WIndows Search needs to index PDFs.

 - Try searching for content within a file from Windows.
-If it doesn't work from Windows, it won't work through Acronis Access Connect since they're both relying on the same Windows index.
+If it doesn't work from Windows, it won't work through Acronis Files Connect since they're both relying on the same Windows index.

-- Once Windows Search is configured, you can enable Spotlight searching in the Acronis Access Connect Administrator settings, globally and per volume.
+- Once Windows Search is configured, you can enable Spotlight searching in the Acronis Files Connect Administrator settings, globally and per volume.

 Initial indexing may take a few minutes to a few hours depending on the number of files on the server.
 To do a quick test without waiting for initial indexing, just set a more limited scope in the Windows Indexing Options control panel.
 Try setting it to a specific folder to confirm searching is working, and then expand it to index the needed folders.